thomasfevre/ride-the-bet/README.md

 3. Start the development server
 4. Connect MetaMask to Chiliz Spicy Testnet
 5. Mint PSG tokens for testing addresses
-6. Create a prediction bet
+6. **Register as influencer** with a unique pseudonym (optional)
+7. **Create a prediction bet** (requires PSG token approval first)
-7. Vote on the prediction with different accounts
+8. **Vote on predictions** with different accounts (each requires approval)
+9. **Check leaderboard** to see influencer rankings
-8. Wait for deadline or manually advance time
+10. Wait for deadline or manually advance time
-9. Resolve the prediction as admin
+11. **Resolve the prediction** as admin
-10. Claim winnings as the winning voters
+12. **Claim winnings** as the winning voters

+## 🆕 Latest Updates

+### v2.0 Features Added:
+- **🔐 Token Approval System**: Secure ERC20 approval workflow before all transactions
+- **👤 Influencer Registration**: Users can register unique pseudonyms for branding
+- **🏆 Leaderboard**: Complete gamification system with influencer rankings and statistics
+- **💰 Stake Separation**: Clear distinction between influencer initial stakes and community support
+- **🎨 Enhanced UI**: Improved bet cards with better visual hierarchy and information display
+- **🌙 Dark Mode**: Complete dark/light theme support throughout the application
+- **📱 Modal System**: Clean overlay interfaces for bet creation and leaderboard viewing

 ## 📄 License